GoogleCloudPlatform/fda-mystudies/documentation/auth_overview.md

 1. Password expiry is 90 days
 1. A mobile app user is locked out of an account for 15 minutes after 5 incorrect password attempts

-### Mobile App User Logout
+### Participant Logout

 ![auth_mobile_logout.png](images/auth_mobile_logout.png "Mobile logout diagram")

-1. The mobile app sends a logout request to the Auth Server.
-1. The Auth Server retrieves the access token from the request and clears the row in the sessions table, which has the access token.
+The mobile app sends a logout request to the Auth Server.
+The Auth Server then retrieves the access token from the request and clears the row in the sessions table, which has the access token.

 ### Validate Access Token

 ![auth_validate_token.png](images/auth_validate_token.png "Validate access token diagram")

 1. When a mobile app requests access to a protected resource, it passes the client token and access token to the resource server.
 1. The resource server sends the access token and client token to the Auth Server for validation.